May is “Older Americans Month”

 Travel and Retirement for the Baby Boomer Generation

 The world is your oyster if you are a baby boomer.
 Typically, you have the means and the interest to see the world.
 Traveling is easier than ever with flights heading in almost every corner of the globe.

 Options to retire abroad are more appealing than ever, and many baby boomer seniors have planted roots beyond their borders.
 Why?
 They get more bang for their buck with warm weather, lower cost of living, and affordable, professional health care.
 For many, it’s the perfect answer to high medical costs.

-International relocation and medical tourism is plentiful.
-Expatriate support groups are available for easy transition.
+International relocation and medical tourism are plentiful.
+Expatriate support groups are available for an easy transition.